 If the weather looks bad, use spring-lines from the bow and stern to dock amidships of the boat.
 Tie up on the downwind side of the dock.
 If the wind is changeable, place fenders over the side between the boat and the dock.
-Do not tie your boat using the ski eye or ski pylon.
+Bow eyes, stern eyes, or midship eyes should be used when tying off your boat.
+Do not use ski tow bar, ski pylons, rails, or fender clips to tie off your boat.